 Welcome to Headline Hangover -- my weekly take on some of the ridiculous local, national and global news stories.

-Here's a look back at some of the headlines that caught my attention in the final week of 2015:
+Here's a look back at some of the headlines that caught our attention for the week of December 6, 2015:

 On Monday, Republican presidential frontrunner Donald Trump called for the banning of Muslims from the United States, which sparked comparisons to FDR's internment of Japanese Americans during WWII.